 “I think people evolve into other forms of counseling and that most people who come into this field usually stick around,” says Dr. Posson.
 “For example, only about 20 percent of my private practice now is substance abuse counseling, and that’s because my postdoctoral work led me into neurofeedback which has a much broader application.
 I’ve treated patients as young as 28 months old and as old as 90.
 Every type of disorder you can imagine, I’ve worked with, but it all started with substance abuse counseling.”

-To take the first step on your path to a career in substance abuse counseling, visit National University’s undergraduate certificate in alcohol and drug abuse counseling page for more information about courses and requirements.
+To take the first step on your path to a career in substance abuse counseling, visit National University’s psychology page for more information about courses and requirements.